HoerTech-gGmbH/openMHA/COMPILATION.md

 Matlab with signal processing toolbox can be used as an alternative.

-Then in the shell, in the openMHA directory:
+Then in the shell, in the openMHA git directory:
 ```
-./configure
 make test
 ```